Opening Hours

 Staff Training (QUEST)

 One afternoon per month the Partnership will be closed for ‘Quality Educational Study Time’ or ‘QUEST’.
 This protected time is authorised by the local Integrated Care Board (ICB) and provides practices with a small amount of protected time to concentrate on essential training and quality.
+On training afternoon Tideswell closes at 1pm and Bakewell closes at 1.30pm.
+Telephones are answered until 1.30pm

 Bank Holidays